 Keep having your budget meetings.
 Be focused on your goal.
 Make it a game to find things to do that are free or low-cost. .

-What to Do After You Get Out of Debt
+What to Do Once You Pay Off Your Debt

 When you finally make that last debt payment, it’s time to celebrate.
 Cheaply.

 By eliminating those monthly payments, you’ve opened up a lot more possibilities in your life.

 - If you want to transition to another career, you’ll be able to afford some training.

 - You can actually save money and feel more secure.